-We work closely with local employers to help them recruit and retain people with health conditions or disabilities.
+We work closely with local employers to help them recruit and retain disabled people and those with health conditions.

 Employers can find out about our Autism Works training that can help you to be an autism-confident employer – through specialist

 I’ve learned a lot about the importance of working with the third sector.
 Really impressed with Into Work.

 Our Employment Advisers can provide advice and practical assistance with: